 By John Sittler

-John Sittler is a reporter for TheStatehouseFile.com, a news service powered by Franklin College journalism students and faculty.
+John Sittler is a reporter for TheStatehouseFile.com, a news website powered by Franklin College journalism students and facutly.